snowcoders/react-popover/readme.md

 # Change log

+- 1.1.4-alpha.1
+  - Experimenting with webpack builds along with a smaller output file
 - 1.1.3
   - Fixed initial position of popper
   - Disabled resize listener for React 15 due to complaints of errors